openhab/org.openhab.ui.habmin/README.md

 ------------
 * Download the project zip file from GitHub and unzip files in the directory webapps/habmin (you will need to create this directory).
 * Place the org.openhab.io.habmin*.jar file into the addons directory (this is stored in the addons directory in the repository).
 * Place the org.openhab.binding.zwave*.jar into the addons directory (this is stored in the addons directory in the repository).
-Note that this bundle is currently needed, but if you don't have zwave then it won't actually run if it's not configured.
+Note that this bundle is currently required for _HABmin_ to start, but if you don't have zwave then it won't actually run if it's not configured.
+In the longer term this dependency will be removed.

-You will probably need to restart OpenHAB for the new REST interface to take affect.
+You will probably need to restart openHAB for the new interfaces to take affect.

 You can then start _HABmin_ at the address [http://localhost:8080/habmin/index.html](http://localhost:8080/habmin/index.html) (assuming openHAB is running on your local computer using the default port - if this is not the case, you will need to adjust the address accordingly).